← Back to Blog

 Our struggles don't mean we've failed God.
 Our need to understand ourselves—our wounds, our patterns, our humanity—isn't an affront to our faith.
 It's an extension of it.

+Consider Romans 12:2: "Be transformed by the renewing of your mind."
 This isn't a call to bypass your inner world.
 It's an invitation to engage with it.
 Transformation requires awareness.
 Renewal requires honesty about what needs renewing.

 Inner work is holy work.